kwstanths/vviewer/README.md

 * Install dependencies
 * Clone the project and all its submodules
 * Create build folder, run cmake and build
 * Make sure that runtime dependencies can be found.
-If the paths are set up correctly, cmake will compile the shaders and paste assets and the shader binaries
+If the paths are set up correctly, cmake will compile the shaders and paste the assets and the shader binaries

 ## Images